-18.36 The impacts of food, drink and entertainment uses on the surrounding area need to be carefully managed as such the main location for food and drink and entertainment uses will be the main town centres.
-As such, too many similar uses and concentrations can have a negative effect on amenity and/or the vitality and function of centres.
-These impacts will also be felt more strongly within smaller commercial areas, given their role and function, as well as the concentration of uses in proximity.

-- 18.37 Such uses can sometimes cause problems to nearby residents and businesses because of noise, fumes, traffic and other disturbances, especially at night.
+- 18.39 The impacts of food, drink and entertainment uses on the surrounding area need to be carefully managed as such the main location for food and drink and entertainment uses will be the main town centres.
+Too many similar uses and concentrations can have a negative effect on amenity and/or the vitality and function of centres.
+These impacts will also be felt more strongly within smaller commercial areas, given their role and function, as well as the concentration of uses in proximity. - 18.40 Such uses can sometimes cause problems to nearby residents and businesses because of noise, fumes, traffic and other disturbances, especially at night.
 The Council will therefore seek to control the size and location of such premises, particularly where there is residential accommodation adjacent, close to, or above premises.
 In addition, these amenity problems are exaggerated when groups of these facilities are located close together and their cumulative and combined impact becomes significant.
-However, there are opportunities with new development to include measures to manage potential amenity impacts for example through natural surveillance and inclusive access, and provide an enhanced mix of uses that will contribute to our centres becoming vibrant places at different times of the day. - 18.38 The Council's Licensing policy may also be taken into account, in particular the Cumulative Impact Policy.
-A revised Draft Licencing Policy 2021-2026 was consulted upon in 2021, which proposed there is still the evidence to continue with the cumulative impact zones in Richmond and Twickenham, for all types of licence.
-The highest concentrations of licensed premises lie within Richmond and Twickenham commercial centres, the next most concentrated area is then East Sheen.
-The policy approach also considers violence with injury (non-domestic), assaults and anti-social behaviour reported to the police, along with alcohol-related ambulance callouts and for assault, combined with complaints related to licensed premises and Trading Standards test purchases. - 18.39 Where appropriate, conditions and legal agreements will be applied to protect amenity, such as conditions to control the hours of opening, or crime prevention and safety measures.
+However, there are opportunities with new development to include measures to manage potential amenity impacts, for example through natural surveillance and inclusive access, and to provide an enhanced mix of uses that will contribute to our centres becoming vibrant at different times of the day. - 18.41 The Council's Licensing Policy may also be taken into account, in particular the Special Policy on Cumulative Impact.
+A revised Statement of Licencing Policy came into effect on 3 January 2022 (4) which retains Cumulative Impact Areas in Richmond and Twickenham, for all types of licence.
+A full review of the special policy was carried out in 2021 to take into account the changes brought about by the Policing and Crime Act 2017 which concluded that there was strong evidence to retain such a policy.
+The highest concentrations of licensed premises lie within Richmond and Twickenham commercial

+- centres.
+In adopting the special policy, the authority has set down a strong statement of approach to considering applications for the grant or variation of premises licences in both centres.
+The Statement of Licencing Policy also considers a range of data from various sources including assaults and anti-social behaviour reported to the police, numbers of alcohol-related ambulance callouts and complaints related to licensed premises. - 18.42 Where appropriate, conditions and legal agreements will be applied to protect amenity, such as conditions to control the hours of opening, or crime prevention and safety measures.